albert5888/WebChecker/README-EN.md

 # WebChecker
 ## Description
-Automatically batch check if web pages exist.
+Automatically batch check if web pages online.

 ## How to use
 ./WebChecker.sh website.txt